-- 1. Forms required for submission to Cambridge can be downloaded from www.cie.org.uk/samples.
+- 1 Candidates' marks must be recorded on Individual Candidate Record Cards produced by Cambridge.
+These forms, and the instructions for completing them, may be downloaded from www.cie.org.uk/samples.
 The database will ask you for the syllabus code (i.e., 0524) and your Center number, after which it will take you to the correct forms.
-Follow the instructions when completing each form. - 2.
-Individual tasks may be awarded marks/grades in whatever way is most appropriate for teachers and candidates.
+Follow the instructions when completing each form. - 2 Individual tasks may be awarded marks/grades in whatever way is most appropriate for teachers and candidates.
 However, the total mark for the tasks must be based on how the assessment criteria have been met.
-This total mark must reflect how achievement has varied across the different tasks and how performance has varied across the assessment criteria for each task.
+This total mark must reflect how achievement has varied across the different tasks, and how performance has varied across the assessment criteria for each task.
 Assessment, therefore, usually involves balancing strengths and weaknesses in the candidate's work overall.
-For this reason, the total mark is not necessarily a mathematical calculation based on marks/grades awarded to individual tasks. - 3.
-The teacher must mark each candidate's coursework out of a total of 30, in line with the assessment criteria in Section 8.2.3.
+For this reason, the total mark is not necessarily a mathematical calculation based on marks/grades awarded to individual tasks. - 3 The teacher must mark each candidate's coursework out of a total of 30, in line with the assessment criteria on pages 25-27.
 The total mark for the coursework is divided into 10 marks for speaking on Task 1 (Individual activity), 5 marks for speaking and 5 marks for listening on Task 2 (Pair-based activity), and 10 marks for speaking and listening on Task 3 (Group activity).

-4. Incomplete coursework
+4 Incomplete coursework

-If one task is not included in the submission, one third of the total mark should be deducted.
+If one task is not included in the submission, one-third of the total mark should be deducted.

-5. Internal moderation
+5 Internal moderation

 Internal moderation should take place for Centers with more than one teacher/moderator.
 It is essential that the marks for each strand of the assessment criteria of candidates from different teaching groups within each Center are moderated internally for the whole Center.
 This means that the marks awarded to all candidates within a Center must be brought to a common standard by the teacher responsible for coordinating the internal assessment (i.e., the internal moderator).
-A single valid and reliable set of marks should be produced, which reflects the relative attainment of all the candidates in the speaking and listening coursework component at the Center.
+A single valid and reliable set of marks should be produced, which reflects the relative attainment of all the candidates in the Speaking and Listening Coursework component at the Center.
 If the marking of any teacher is found to be lenient or severe, it should be adjusted to bring it into line with the rest of the Center's marking.
 If the internal moderator cannot agree the rank order of the candidates in any teaching set, the work of that set must be re-marked.